Debugging State Machines During Execution

 - Open the Models tab and click on the various Diagrams to open the state machines.

-- Arrange the state machines so that you can see them animate as they build out the STK Scenario.
-You can see more information on how to set breakpoints and interact with the diagrams on the Legend sub-tab or in the documentation here: Debugging with State Machines.
-The arrangement of these diagrams in relation to STK, the SysML client application, and any other tools you may have involved during execution will always be a challenge.
-Having multiple monitors can help, but it is up to you what makes the most sense based on what you need.
+- Arrange the state machines so that you can see them animate as they build out the STK scenario.
+You can see more information on how to set breakpoints and interact with the diagrams on the Legend subtab or in the documentation for Debugging with State Machines.
+The arrangement of these diagrams in relation to the STK application, the SysML client application, and any other tools you may have involved during execution will always be a challenge.
+Having multiple monitors can help, but it is up to you to determine what makes the most sense based on what you need.

 - Consider setting some breakpoints prior to starting the execution, and then on the Simulation tab, select the UAVAttachToStk simulation to run.